Jayasriramsankarasetty/Web3-Trader-Sentiment-Analysis/README.md

-# Web3 Trader Behavior vs. Market Sentiment Analysis
+# Bitcoin Trader Behavior vs. Market Sentiment Analysis

 ## 📂 Assignment Overview
 This repository contains a data science project analyzing the relationship between trader behavior on the Hyperliquid platform and the broader market sentiment, as measured by the Fear & Greed Index.
 The objective is to identify hidden trends in profitability, risk, and volume that could inform smarter trading strategies.